NAUMathStat/seminars/acgtCurrent.md

 Note that talks are listed in reverse chronological order.

-### Colorings for BGCG Constructions
+### Graphic braid groups and tilings

-**Date:** September 3, September 10
+**Date:** September 17

-**Speaker:** Steve Wilson (NAU)
+**Speaker:** Michael Falk (NAU)

-**Abstract:** This talk will touch on edge-colorings of graphs, particularly tetravalent graphs.
-We can think of these colorings as equivalence relations on the set of edges, or as functions from the set of edges to some fixed color set.
-We are particularly interested in ones whose symmetry group is large enough to be transitive on darts (i.e., directed edges) in the graph.
-We will show some of the variety of possibilities, motivated by their uses in BGCG constructions.
+**Abstract:** One can associate to a graph G a natural (sub)quotient of the full braid group, called a graphic braid group.
+We will define this notion, and illustrate how the symmetry group of the isosceles right triangle tiling of the plane arises in this way from the path of length two.
+I will also use part of the period to flesh out my sabbatical report from last Tuesday’s colloquium, with pictures and stories.